c-webster/CanRad.jl/docs/src/manual/output.md

 ### Sky-view fraction (svf)

-**svf plane:** Sky-view fraction calcuated for the perspective of a horizontal flat uplooking surface (sensor or ground).
+**svf planar:** Sky-view fraction calcuated for the perspective of a horizontal flat uplooking surface (sensor or ground).
 Calculated by weighting zenith rings in synthetic hemispheric image according to their surface area projected onto a flat horizontal surface

 **svf hemi:** Sky-view fraction calculated for the perspective of a hemispherically shaped surface (sensor or e.g. plant).
 Calculated by weighting zenith rings in synthetic hemispheric image according to their surface area on the hemisphere

-### Forest transmissivity
+### Time-varying transmissivity (tvt)

 Time-varying direct beam shortwave transmissivity.
 Calculated by determining ratio of canopy/sky pixels in front of the projected position of the solar disc.